Times are changing. Fast.

 Well, not really.
 No country in Central America is considered a fantastic place to start a business.

 According to a World Bank report, Nicaragua ranked 118 as a country to do business in.
-Costa Rica ranked 121, so there’s really not much difference there.
+Costa Rica ranked 121, so there’s not much difference there.

 However, these rankings fail to consider two important points.